Psychosocial Research - Studies And Demonstration Projects Grant

 Proposed submissions in this category should facilitate, expand or improve the translation of knowledge and/or the adoption of interventions and practices that will have a positive impact for those living with SCI.
 Based within a psychosocial framework, PSR Studies and Demonstration Projects can range from SCI epidemiological studies to interventions that will enhance clinical treatment, rehabilitation, habilitation and/or other related quality of life subsets.

-Criteria for these grants include the innovative nature of the proposed psychosocial research, the likelihood that success will move the field forward, and a history of productivity and significant contributions by the investigator.
+Criteria for these grants include the innovative nature of the proposed psychosocial research, the likelihood that success will move the field forward, and a history of productivity and significant contributions by the investigator and collaborators.

 You can learn more about this opportunity by visiting the funder's website.

-- Applicants must have a doctoral degree or an equivalent terminal professional degree (e.g., PhD, MD, DVM).
-Non-fellowship applicants must demonstrate appropriate experience to serve as an independent Principal Investigator (PI).
+- Applicants must have a doctoral degree or other equivalent terminal professional degree and demonstrate appropriate experience to serve as an independent PI.

-- PIs must be independent investigators, but can be at any stage of their research career.
+- PIs must be independent investigators, actively employed at the grantee institution at the time of FGA submission, and can be at any stage of their research career.

 - Neilsen Foundation grants are not awarded to individuals, private foundations or certain 509(a)(3), Type III supporting organizations.